derkan/pg_party/README.md

 But a [automatic partitoning path](https://www.postgresql.org/message-id/54EC32B6.9070605@lab.ntt.co.jp) has been discussed.

+# Postgresql 11 Partitioning Improvements
+PG11 supports auto creating indexes on new partitions, so pg_part needs some work to support this.
+But still in PG11 partitions are not auto created.
 Until full automatic partitioning is developed `pg_part` is your friend.

 ## Installing